Schuyler couple looks for help with daughter's cancer

 “We never expected all this to happen,” Ana said.
 “We all keep blaming ourselves.”

-Due to the COVID-19 regulations, he only saw her over video call.
-A little later, he could visit with her outside for a bit, but Lilly wasn’t feeling that well and the family brought her inside.
+Due to COVID-19 regulations, he only saw her over video call.
+At the hospital, he only saw her a little bit outside, though.
+But Lilly wasn’t feeling that well and the family brought her inside.

-One challenge was the doctors said she’s anemic.
-Another has been the daily round trip to Omaha when she has chemo.
-They were offered a place to stay at the Carolyn Scott Rainbow House, but since the family has a 13-year-old son, they decided to wait until winter and the roads are slippery.
+Other challenges include that doctors said she is anemic and that the family has to make a daily round trip to Omaha when she has chemo.
+They were offered a place to stay in the Carolyn Scott Rainbow House, but since the family has a 13-year-old son, they decided to wait until winter and the roads are slippery.

 The Rainbow House offers family members shelter while a loved one is being treated at the Children's Hospital.